18 weeks + 4 days pregnant

 This has been a week of mixed emotions.
 I had a midwife appointment on Tuesday and when I arrived for it, I recognised the midwife, Aletha, as someone who had covered my 28 week antenatal appointment during my pregnancy with Nieve.
 She was actually the last midwife I saw for antenatal care before Nieve passed away.

 “I recognise you,” she remarked.
 “Yes,” I told her “from my last pregnancy, not long ago… But my baby passed away” she looked absolutely horrified and her eyes filled with tears as I recounted the story.
-I told her she was the last midwife I’d seen before it happened and I kind of wish I hadn’t said that as she looked so worried and guilty.
+I told her she was the last midwife I’d seen before it happened and I immediately regretted revealing that fact as she looked so worried and guilty.
 She couldn’t have known anything was wrong; Nieve had a good strong heartbeat at the time and she had followed her protocols to measure my abdomen.
 She had deemed Nieve to be measuring perfectly but I now know that these ‘manual’ methods of measuring are only about 60% accurate.
 Nevertheless, the midwife had done everything that she was supposed to do.

 As part of this appointment the midwife said she would ‘listen in’ to the baby.
 The thought terrified me after the ordeal last week, but I knew I’d have to face my fear at some point.
 I explained about the incident the previous week with the Doppler and the midwife at the hospital not being able to find the heartbeat.
 Aletha was totally understanding and reassuring.
 She felt my abdomen and identified where she thought the baby was lying, then she applied the gel and rested the Doppler on my stomach.
 I found the sound it made triggered all those haunting memories and I shut my eyes to try to block it out and attempt to stay calm.
 She shifted the Doppler to the right… a heartbeat….
 Mine?… No, definitely baby’s!
 It was strong and loud and fast and sounded just like a train.
 A beautiful, beautiful train.
 It was a wonderful feeling, filled with relief and joy.
 I celebrated what so many take for granted; that today my baby was alive.